Grant Opportunities

 Billions of dollars will be flowing to states and municipalities through multiple pieces of federal legislation.
 NMPP Energy is monitoring energy-related opportunities for our member communities, as well as our own four agencies, where benefits could flow to members.
 We are partnering with national and state organizations to understand and evaluate potential grants so we can communicate with members as opportunities that are a good fit for our member communities come available.

-Where do I Begin?
+Where Do I Begin?

-There are things you can do NOW!
+There are things you can do NOW to get started!

 - Complete registration of your community on several federal websites so you’re prepared to apply when the opportunity is right.
 Applications often have short deadlines once released, so completing these steps ahead of time is VERY IMPORTANT.
 Click here for grant registration requirement information.